UWPCE-PythonCert/PythonCertDevel220/source/modules/index.rst

     #.
 Convert all code to rst tags
     #.
 Add a lesson index doc fro every lesson?
     #.
 Need extra content for office hours?
+    #.
+Deal with video here tags
+    #.
+Deal with how videos fit
+    #.
+Bes sure all dependencies are OK given class resequence

 Arranged in order of the lessons: